holochain/holochain-rust/doc/holochain_101/src/state_actions.md

 The global state is implemented as Redux style reducers.
 Any module can dispatch an action to the global state.
 The action will be "reduced" to a new state tree value by the modules responsible for each branch of the state tree.
-The return values from a reduction can either be polled directly from the state tree in a thread, or through a call/response model where the return value is a new action.
+The response values from a reduction must be polled directly from the state tree in a thread using a "sensor" closure in an observer.

 Actions are stateless/immutable data structures that are dispatched by modules to communicate a request to do something potentially state changing.
 Everything